rcbops/rpc-openstack/README.md

 6. Set the `rpc_repo_path` in
 `/etc/openstack_deploy/user_extras_variables.yml` to the path of the `os-ansible-deployment` repository clone directory.
+7. Set the `rpc_release` in `playbooks/group_vars/all.yml` to match the version of OSAD that you are deploying.
-7. Set all other variables in `/etc/openstack_deploy/user_extras_variables.yml` appropriately.
+8. Set all other variables in `/etc/openstack_deploy/user_extras_variables.yml` appropriately.
-8. Edit `rpc-extras/playbooks/ansible.cfg` and ensure the paths to the roles, playbooks and inventory are correct.
+9. Edit `rpc-extras/playbooks/ansible.cfg` and ensure the paths to the roles, playbooks and inventory are correct.
-9. Generate the random passwords for the extras by executing `scripts/pw-token-gen.py --file /etc/openstack_deploy/user_extras_secrets.yml` from the `os-ansible-deployment` clone directory.
+10. Generate the random passwords for the extras by executing `scripts/pw-token-gen.py --file /etc/openstack_deploy/user_extras_secrets.yml` from the `os-ansible-deployment` clone directory.
-10. Change to the `os-ansible-deployment/playbooks` directory and execute the plays.
+11. Change to the `os-ansible-deployment/playbooks` directory and execute the plays.
 You can optionally execute `scripts/run-playbooks.sh` from the root of os-ansible-deployment clone.
-11. If you are planning to include the logstash play in the deployment, uncomment the related yml block in user_extras_variables.yml now.
+12. If you are planning to include the logstash play in the deployment, uncomment the related yml block in user_extras_variables.yml now.
-12. Change to the `rpc-extras/playbooks` directory and execute your desired plays.
+13. Change to the `rpc-extras/playbooks` directory and execute your desired plays.
 EG:

 ```bash